Introducing United World Schools

 Education is the key to unlocking a country’s potential for economic growth, improved health, gender equality, peace and good governance

 UWS in numbers:

-locally based teachers are employed and receive regular training, supported by UWS
+525 teachers receive regular training, supported by UWS

 We transform lives

 “My mother died some years ago when she gave birth; the baby also died.
 Now my older sister takes care of me.
 My father works on the farm.
 My sister and I help him in the fields and look after the chicken.”